 Dr. Van Blitterswijk’s work emphasizes that the explanation is much more complex than previously thought and that an intricate combination of factors is responsible for the observed variability.

-The PG award is an initiative of the Brazilian Paulo Gontijo Institute (PGI).
-The jury of the PGI Medicine Award is composed by PGI members ans scientific authorities, both Brazilian and international, involved in Amyotrophic Lateral Sclerosis Research (ALS).
-The award has a partnership with the International Alliance of ALS / MND, MND Association and the European Network for the Cure of ALS – ENCALS and is the only delivered by a Brazilian entity to the international scientific community to research the cause and cure of ALS.
+The judgment of the PG Medical Award was made by the International Jurors of the IPG, composed of scientific authorities, both Brazilian and international, involved in the research of Amyotrophic Lateral Sclerosis.
+The award is supported by the International Alliance of ELA / DNM, MND Association and the European Network for the Cure of ALS – (ENCALS) and is the only one delivered by a Brazilian entity to the international scientific community that researches the cause and cure of SHE.

 IPG is proud of its previous year’s award recipients who continue to participate in important projects impacting international research that seek the cause and cure of ALS.
 The PG award is also a way of recognizing IPG’s creator, Paulo Gontijo, who is affected by the disease and tireless in the search for his cure.